-What benefits can you expect from adopting a healthy plant-based diet?
+What benefits can you expect from adopting a healthy vegan or plant-based diet?

-Our diet choice is the single most important predictor of health.
-In light of the climate and ecological emergency, many of us are also trying to reduce our personal carbon footprint and a healthy plant-based diet is the most impactful action we can take.
+As we approach the New Year and another Veganuary, many people will be considering their diet choices.
+The New Year is always a time to take on some new healthy habits to improve health and well-being and our diet choice is the single most important predictor of health.
+With COP26 fresh in our minds, many of us are trying to reduce our personal carbon footprint and a healthy vegan diet is the most impactful action we can take.

 Diet change can always be a little daunting but adopting a healthy plant-based diet has never been easier.
 With a small amount of planning and preparation, the transition can be simple and straightforward.
 So once you have made the decision to give a plant-based diet a try, what health benefits can you expect to see?